Ant0nSk0/tictactoe/README.md

     + Samsung Internet
     + Duck Duck Go

 On all of the above, the design of the site looks as intended during testing of responsiveness at various sizes.
-Users with a slightly bigger screen get a slightly bigger game board.
+Users with a slightly bigger screen get a slightly bigger game board, smaller get smaller.
 Game logic functioned properly in all browsers / devices tested.

+*Tests vs computer were done on all difficulties*
 *Tests included but are not limited to:*

 | Game Type | Test Description | Steps / Process | Expected Results | Actual Results |  |
 |---|---|---|---|---|---|